giventofly/yet-another-js-table-sorter/README.md

 # yet-another-sort-table

+* you can click on the header and sort.

 todo:
 a better faq/readme.

-include yajts.js and jquery in your html.
+include yajts.js, style.css and jquery in your html. check index.html for an example.

-configuration:
+#configuration

+ * add to the table a class, and another class for the tbody.
+ * choose the sorting algorythim using data-sort="sort-function" in every td in the head you want to sort.

-edit the object yajtsConf using this parameters:
+#edit the object yajtsConf using this parameters:

+* fixedColumns
-fixedColumns, number of columns to fix
+number of columns to fix

-you can add other methods to compare (date, text, number/values by default) by adding an object in the compareMethods
+* you can add other methods to compare (date, text, number/values by default) by adding an object in the compareMethods

   //this will not work, just a generic example
   nameCompareFunction: function(param1, param2) {